Doctoral Internship in Health Service Psychology

 CHOOSING SUPERVISORS

-One particularly important activity that happens right after arrival is that interns interview all possible staff supervisors and then decide amongst themselves who will work with which supervisor for the fall semester.
-They repeat this process for the spring semester, but by then the interviews with staff aren't necessary since they've figured out who we are and what we're like!
+One particularly important activity that happens right after arrival is that interns interview all possible staff supervisors and then decide with the Training Director who will work with which supervisor for the fall semester.
+A similar process occurs for the spring semester.

 Supervision is the foundation of our program, and interns receive it from many different staff members and in numerous formats (group, individual, peer, etc.).
 Our program and our center are characterized by lots of flexibility which allows for the nurturing of special interests, but also requires that interns work in a less structured environment than they may be used to.
+While interns may request to see some clients who meet their specific clinical interests, interns are also required (as are staff) to work with a wide variety of clients.
 Supervisors and the training director are very helpful to interns as they negotiate the challenges of numerous responsibilities and opportunities.
-Interns select their primary supervisor shortly after arriving here.
-They turn the tables on staff and interview all possible supervisors before deciding amongst themselves who wants to work with which supervisor.
+Interns are involved in the selection of their primary supervisor shortly after arriving here.
 Interns receive lots of feedback throughout the year, both formally and informally, all with the intention of helping them further develop skills and self-awareness.

 Evaluation Procedures